jahidulzaid/ChatBot/README.md

-# Chatbot with Django & TypeScript
+# Aibot with Django & TypeScript

 A full-stack chatbot application using Google's Gemini Pro API with a Django REST API backend and a React TypeScript frontend.